David Ritchie (politician): U.S. House of Representatives

 Ritchie was elected as a Whig to the Thirty-third Congress, reelected as an Opposition Party candidate to the Thirty-fourth Congress, and elected as a Republican to the Thirty-fifth Congress.
 He served as chairman of the United States House Committee on Revolutionary Claims during the Thirty-fourth Congress.

+County judgeship

 He was appointed associate judge of the court of common pleas of Allegheny County, Pennsylvania, in 1862 and served nine months.

+Later career

-Following the end of his legislative career, Ritchie resumed the practice of law.
+Following the end of his legislative and judcicial careers, Ritchie resumed the practice of law.

 Death

 Ritchie died in Pittsburgh on January 24, 1867.